 To live the life you want requires some sacrifice.
 Being a mom is hard.
 Being a single mom is harder.
 I started to find smarter ways to do things and created a routine that worked for us.

 Cheesy as it sounds, Julia is my dream that came true and the reason behind everything I do.
 She brightens my days.
 My daughter is sassy, full of life, funny, smart, and loving.
 I am a better person because of her.

 Little Miss Sunshine is my accountability partner.
 If I don’t work out in the morning, she wants to know why.
 My meditation time is sacred, and she waits for that.

 It Is All On You… And That Is Okay!

 Life is not all roses and rainbows here, but I wouldn’t trade it for anything.
 Being a single mom means having to clean the house, do groceries, pay all the bills, work on weekends and nights.
 Take the garbage out, cook, pack lunches, walk the dogs, do the laundry, wash the dishes, fix anything in the house, make sure the car runs smooth, choose your kid’s education, make all the decisions on your own, and accept the consequences.
 I could keep going on and on.
 The list is endless!

 Being a single mom that is solo parenting makes me feel empowered.
-Nothing can bring me down, and the strength and courage I gained from this experience gives me an advantage in life.
+Nothing can bring me down, and the strength and courage I gained from this experience give me an advantage in life.